 - 1 tbsp.
 Full Cream Milk

-- Heat up the Full Cream Milk.
-Quickly mix in 1 tbsp of Brown Sugar and the Yeast and set aside.
+- Heat up the Full Cream Milk (see note 1).
+Mix in 1 tbsp of Brown Sugar and the Yeast and set aside.
 When bubbles start to appear over the milk, it is ready to use.

 - In a large bowl, mix the Flour, the rest of the Brown Sugar, the Cinnamon Powder and the pinch of Salt.
-Add the Eggs, the melted butter then milk with the yeast.Quickly need by hands until the dough is uniform and smooth.
+Add the Eggs, the melted butter then milk with the yeast.Knead by hands (see note 2) until the dough is uniform, smooth and stretchy

 - Place the dough in a clean bowl dusted with a little bit of Flour and cover it with a clean tea towel or greased cling wrap.
 Leave it to prove for 1,5h or until it has doubled in size.